6 Tips for Using a House-Flipping Business Loan

 The price you pay for supplies, tools, and equipment will depend on what you already have available and how much work needs to be done on the property before it can be resold.
 Unfortunately, if you need a lot of supplies, the costs will quickly add up.

 As you likely know, house flipping projects are easier when they are extra hands to help.
-Due to this, you should consider using your loan to hire additional employees.
+Due to this, you should consider using your small business loan to hire additional employees.

 If you decide to spend your loan on hiring, be sure you’re considering all of the costs that come along with that.
-For example, aside from the employee’s wages, you’ll need to consider the costs of background checks, additional tools or supplies, benefits, training courses, and other typical costs.
+For example, aside from the employee’s wages, you’ll need to consider these costs:

 4. Pay for Contracted Work